henryzhang11/LLM_scraper/README.md

 # scraping_with_LM
-A push button language model-based function that scrapes web-data into csv files.
+A push button language model-based spider.